 • Runway modes of operation: This refers to the ways that the runway can be used.
 For WSI, there are 5 modes: Runway 05 and Runway 23 during day/evening operations; Runway 05 and Runway 23 at night; and reciprocal runway operations (RRO) at night.
-Please refer to the Flight Paths brochure for more information about the runway modes of operation.
+Please refer to the Flight Paths brochure, available at wsiflightpaths.gov.au/resources, for more information about the runway modes of operation.